Internal Bleeding (cont.)

 Deceleration injuries occur when the moving body is stopped very quickly.
 When traveling in a vehicle; an individual is moving with the speed of the car.
 If the car hits a wall, the speed becomes zero very quickly.
 A classic deceleration injury can occur when a rapidly moving human body strikes a stationary object (chest hits a steering wheel when the vehicle hits a tree), causing the moving aorta to hit the chest wall and rupture causing fatal internal bleeding.
 Different parts of the body will stop at different times and the difference in the deceleration may cause organs to shift and the blood vessels that are attached to tear.
 If a person hits their head in a fall, the brain may fall for a fraction of a second longer than the skull that initially hits the ground.
 This can cause the arteries that run on the surface of the brain to tear and bleed forming epidural or subdural hematomas.

 Some individuals have inherited bleeding disorders that cause spontaneous bleeding.
 Minimal trauma or even no apparent injury can cause internal bleeding.
 The most common bleeding disorders are Von Willebrand's disease and hemophilia.

 Clotting factors are manufactured in the liver and any damage to the liver will increase bleeding risk.
 While viral infections may cause hepatitis leading to liver failure, alcohol abuse is the most common reason for the liver to fail.
 Aside from the lack of clotting factors in the blood, liver failure or cirrhosis can also cause blood to flow abnormally in the liver or portal system, which leads to the formation of swollen veins in the esophagus and other parts of the body.
-Called varices, these veins have the tendency to aggressively bleed.
+Called varices, these veins have the tendency to spontaneously weaken and bleed.